-Under the annual incentive plan, the compensation committee sets annual target bonus opportunities which are expressed as a percentage of base salary, dependent on the position and scope of responsibilities of each executive.
+Under the annual incentive plan, the compensation committee sets annual target bonus opportunities which are expressed as a percentage of base salary, taking into account the position and scope of responsibilities of each executive as well as market compensation data.
 The compensation committee reviews the bonus target percentages and values for each of the executives on an annual basis, and makes adjustments when it deems necessary.
-The compensation committee approved the following annual target bonus opportunities for the NEOs:
+The compensation committee approved the following annual target bonus opportunities for 2022 for the NEOs: